Fort Griffin Fandangle

 in the state of Texas.
-The musical takes place at an outdoor theater, called The Prairie Theatre, in Albany, Texas.
+The musical takes place at an outdoor theater, called The Prairie Theatre, near Albany, Texas.
 Created by Robert Nail in 1938, the Fandangle has grown to a cast of over 400 and celebrates the founding of Fort Griffin and the settling of Albany.
 The show is attended by over 10,000 people each year.
-It is performed annually on Thursday, Friday, and Saturday evenings of the last two weeks in June.
+It is performed annually on Friday, and Saturday evenings of the last two weeks in June.

 Plot synopsis

 The Fort Griffin Fandangle traces the historical and cultural development of the area along the Clear Fork of the Brazos River in northern Shackelford County near Fort Griffin, the military outpost that from 1867 to 1881 provided protection for settlers in the region and gave rise to the town of Albany.
 The story is recalled through the memory of two old-timers of the region, a cattleman and his wife, who sit on the porch of a ranch house to reveal the past as they remember it.
 The production consists of a series of segments, each based on historical material introduced by the narrators and then interpreted by one or more songs and dancing.